anhtq01/Socket-App-Chat/README.md

 # Socket-App-Chat

-This project is a web application chat built using Python and Socket programming.
+This project is a web application chat built using the Python language, Flask framework and Socket programming.
 It allows users to communicate with each other in real-time through a web interface.
 The application utilizes the Socket library in Python to establish a connection between the server and clients, enabling seamless communication.

 Features
 - Real-time communication: Users can send and receive messages in real-time without the need to refresh the page.